- How It Works

 - The People

-Below is a webinar lead by the Director of the Lauder Institute, Mauro Guillen.
+Take a look at our webinar led by the Director of the Lauder Institute, Mauro Guillen.
 He offers a background of the program and advice for applying.
-Current student, Eva Nixon, G16, WG16, speaks on her Lauder experience as well.
+Recent alumna, Eva Nixon, G16, WG16, speaks on her Lauder experience as well.
+Click here to view.

 "The Lauder Institute remains unique among global business programs for its integration of international studies with a top MBA."Ronald Lauder, Co-Founder and Chairman of the Board, The Lauder Institute